Ari Savitzky

 • Lecturer in Law

-Ari Savitzky is a Senior Staff Attorney in the ACLU Voting Rights Project.
+Ari Savitzky is a Senior Staff Attorney in the ACLU Voting Rights Project, where he litigates voting and democracy matters across the country, including in Georgia, Mississippi, and Pennsylvania.

 Before joining the ACLU, Ari was an Assistant Solicitor General for the State of New York.
 Before that, he practiced at Wilmer Cutler Pickering Hale and Dorr LLP, where he was a Counsel in the firm’s Supreme Court and Appellate Litigation group.
 Ari also served as a judicial law clerk to Hon.
 Raymond J. Lohier, Jr. of the U.S. Court of Appeals for the Second Circuit and Hon.
 John G. Koeltl of the U.S. District Court for the Southern District of New York.

 Ari received his J.D. magna cum laude from NYU School of Law, where he was an editor for the NYU Law Review.
-Prior to law school, he worked for the democracy reform organization FairVote.
-Originally from Providence, Rhode Island, Ari holds an AB in History from Brown University.
+Ari holds an AB in History from Brown University.